ArduPilot/ardupilot_wiki/copter/source/docs/ac2_followme.rst

 .. note::

-   Unlike "proper" autopilot modes, this feature is implemented in the Ground Station.
+   Unlike other autopilot modes, this feature is implemented in the Ground Station.
 The ground station controls the movement by reading the vehicle position using MAVLink Telemetry and sending GUIDED mode instructions to move the vehicle appropriately.
 Currently this sort of